Kākāpō: Feeding

+Preserved coprolites of kākāpō have been studied to obtain information on the historic diet of the bird.
+This research has identified 67 native plant genera previously unrecorded as food sources for kākāpō including native mistletoes as well as Dactylanthus taylorii.

 Conservation

 Fossil records indicate that in pre-Polynesian times, the kākāpō was New Zealand's third most common bird and it was widespread on all three main islands.
 However, the kākāpō population in New Zealand has declined massively since human settlement of the country, and its conservation status as ranked by the Department of Conservation continues to be "Nationally Critical".
 Since the 1890s, conservation efforts have been made to prevent extinction.
 The most successful scheme has been the Kākāpō Recovery Programme; this was implemented in 1995 and continues to this day.

 Kākāpō are absolutely protected under New Zealand's Wildlife Act 1953.
 The species is also listed under Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) meaning international export/import (including parts and derivatives) is regulated.